framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 A common idiom in the OOP world for collections is an iterator.
 In CFML this shows up in query objects.
 As you loop over the iterator, it changes its state to refer to successive elements of the underlying collection.
 A CFML query refers to successive rows of the result set as you loop over it and the `currentrow` element is updated at each iteration.
-Instead of a result set looking like a sequence of rows, we're using to looking at a snapshot of the "current row" -- and that's what iterators do to us for collections as well.
+Instead of a result set looking like a sequence of rows, we're used to looking at a snapshot of the "current row" -- and that's what iterators do to us for collections as well.

 In addition, instead of processing collections holistically to produce either new collections or specific results,